 - Internal complaint settling and out of court dispute settlement

 The adoption by the Council of the EU took place in Fall 2022 and the entry into force 20 days later.
-The Commission’s publication of the list of very large online platforms no later than 3 months after entry into force (Q1 2023), following which the very large online platforms have a further 4 months to comply .
-The deadline for all other intermediary services providers is 15 months after the entry into force of the Regulation (Q1 2024).
+The Commission’s published the list of very large online platforms 3 months after entry into force (Q1 2023).
+The regulation came fully into application in early 2024.

-EASA intends to keep in touch with the relevant institutions and regulators, as regards the phase of implementation, to continue to make the voice of national ad SR heard.
+EASA is keeping in touch with the relevant institutions and regulators, in the phase of DSA implementation, to continue to make the voice of national ad SR heard.

 Issue-based commercial advertising